 Aboriginal or Indigenous Australians are the country’s first people known to be the world’s oldest continuous culture extending back around 60-80,000 years.
 Aboriginal people live in remote communities, rural townships and large cities retaining a strong connection with their ancient heritage and belief system known as the Dreaming.
-Read more about Aboriginal culture at Ethics
+Read more about Aboriginal culture at Culture

 Aboriginal art is Australia’s leading contemporary art movement.
 It continues to sustain a significant world culture while playing a vital role in returning country and spirit to its people.
 Contemporary Aboriginal art is highly-sought by galleries, collectors, investors and home-owners in Australia, the USA, Asia and Europe.
 A hugely popular trend in domestic and business interiors that continues to grow around the world, the paintings tell the stories of the people, land and spirits through vivid symbolism with different styles reflecting various regions.
-Read more about Australian Aboriginal art at Quick Facts
+Read more about Australian Aboriginal art at Styles & Regions

 Australian Aboriginal art has firmly established itself as an important contemporary art movement in the international arena.
 Marana Gallery now makes ethically-sourced Australian Aboriginal art easily available direct to all of Scandinavia and anywhere around the world.
 A wonderful interior decoration item that financially supports the artist directly as well as their community and ancient culture; these beautiful paintings present simple geometric patterns, vibrant colour tones and effortless coordinating styles.